Ultimate California Road Trip from San Francisco to Fort Bragg

 As the afternoon turns to evening, make your way to downtown Fort Bragg.
 Discover quaint shops, art galleries, and restaurants, or take a relaxing walk along the Coastal Trail.
 Enjoy a delightful dinner at one of Fort Bragg’s cozy eateries before retiring to your accommodation for the night.

-– Lunch at Noyo Harbor: Enjoy seafood at Sea Pal Cove, where you can dine outdoors overlooking the harbor.
+• For Lunch in Noyo Harbor: Enjoy seafood at Sea Pal Cove, where you can dine outdoors overlooking the harbor.

 Sea Pal Cove lunch views